-A fresh water shower is located in the aft starboard side under gunnel area.
+A fresh water shower is in the aft port side under gunnel area.
 It is supplied with water by the fresh water system.
 To activate the shower simply press the button on the end of the sprayer.
-When finished, feed the hose and sprayer nozzle back into it's holder.
+When finished, feed the hose and sprayer nozzle back into its holder.
+Note that the helm fresh water switch needs to be turned ON.